If a picture says more than a thousand words, an interactive 3D VR/AR environment says more than a thousand pictures

 - A cloud-hosted “smart glass” solution was paired with voice control and integrated with SAP to support field staff in even the most complex maintenance activities.

-- Within the concept of Industry 4.0 and in search of operational efficiencies, using technologies like virtual reality is clearly a differentiator.
-The AR tools of Dassault, Diota and Open cascades allow end-to-end solutions for the “augmented worker” in the factory or in the field.
+- Within the concept of Industry 4.0, in search of operational efficiencies, using immersive technologies is clearly a differentiator.
+Combined with the use of 3D CAD data, technologies provided by for example Diota (AR) and Open Cascade (3D management and visualization) allow end-to-end solutions for the “augmented worker” in the factory or in the field.

 - Being able to integrate tightly with the perceived reality of consumers and workers, creating unique and intimate user experiences